 Paradoxically, it is only when this happens; when we truly die to ourselves and live to serve God, that we find true self-fulfilment.
 It is true self-fulfilment because we truly fulfil the purposes for which we were created—the worship of God.
 It is only in this type of self-fulfilment that we find real and enduring joy and peace.
 Did not Jesus teach that it is only the one who loses his life for Jesus’ sake who truly finds it (Matt 16:25)?

 One of the most urgent needs for our churches in Singapore today is to rediscover a right relationship with God—one where he is at the centre, and not us.
 Too many of us gladly take on the label “Christian” and go through with enthusiasm all the prescribed Christian activities.
 But deep inside, we could well be doing all these with a sorcerer’s motivation.

 We badly need a rediscovery of the fear of God.
 We need, in other words, an experience akin to what the Church in Ephesus went through in the first century.
 At the close of our narrative in Acts 19, we read of the people of that city being “seized with fear” upon knowing what had happened to the seven sons of Sceva.
 The result was that “the name of the Lord Jesus was held in high honour” (v.
 17), and the people repented of their attempts to syncretise sorcery and Christianity.
 By God’s grace, may such repentance from our formulaic Christianity sweep across our land as well.

-Dr Leow Theng Huat teaches theology and Church history at Trinity Theological College.
-He is a local preacher in the Methodist Church in Singapore, and a member of Wesley Methodist Church.
+Dr Leow Theng Huat is a lecturer of theology at Trinity Theological College.
+He is a member and local preacher of Wesley Methodist Church.